Sean Tully: Development

 In an interview with Digital Spy, Cotton was asked why Sean has always been so unlucky in love.
-He answered; "When I first came into the show, a lot of the old-school writers that are no longer here had never written a gay character.
+He answered: "When I first came into the show, a lot of the old-school writers that are no longer here had never written a gay character.
 At that time, Raquel had just gone so they basically wrote Sean as Raquel.
 Hilda and Raquel are my favourite ever Corrie characters and one of the reasons that I've always loved Raquel is that she was unlucky in love.
 Even when she was in the gutter battered and bruised, she was always looking up at the stars thinking that the next one was around the corner.
 I thought that was an interesting way to play Sean, so he's always unlucky in love because Raquel was, is the short answer!
 That's just the way it worked out — but I like playing that."

-In January 2011, it was confirmed that Charlie Condou who played Sean's ex-boyfriend Marcus Dent between 2007 and 2008 would return to the serial.
-A Coronation Street spokesperson teased the upcoming reunion saying; "There are eventful times ahead for Sean as his old flame Marcus Dent returns to the cobbles.
+In January 2011, it was confirmed that Charlie Condou, who played Sean's ex-boyfriend Marcus Dent between 2007 and 2008, would return to the serial.
+A Coronation Street spokesperson teased the upcoming reunion: "There are eventful times ahead for Sean as his old flame Marcus Dent returns to the cobbles.
 Marcus arrives back in Weatherfield and the relationship between him and Sean is rekindled."

 In September 2014, it was revealed that Sean would begin a relationship with a vicar named Billy portrayed by Daniel Brocklebank.
 Producer Stuart Blackburn said: "It's about time Sean had a romance, he's been unlucky in love for a long time.
 Billy is a great guy who is sincere about his feelings for Sean, but his first love is and always will be God and the Church.
 We will be exploring this very modern relationship in the coming months and are delighted to have Daniel on board to play Billy."
 Cotton added: "I am thrilled that Sean is to find love again especially with this unique and exciting storyline.
 I'm sure it'll have its ups and downs, but that's what makes Coronation Street great.
 Hopefully it will be tender, funny and honest.
 Heaven!"
 In January 2015, Cotton revealed in an interview that he was surprised by the positive response to Sean's relationship with Billy storyline.